novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-79.md

 Have you ever felt overwhelmed by what to read first?

-They must all be emails and news filled with good news.
+These emails and news must be filled with good news.

 "Let's just go in order."